DeepRegNet/DeepReg/demos/unpaired_us_prostate_cv/README.md

 ## Pre-trained Model

-Pre-trained model is not available.
+A pre-trained model will be downloaded after running [demo_data.py](./demo_data.py) and unzipped at dataset folder under the demo folder.
+This pre-trained model will be used by default with `deepreg_predict`.
+Run the user-trained model by specify `--ckpt_path` to where the ckpt files are save, in this case (specified by `deepreg_train` as above), /logs/unpaired_us_prostate_cv/.

 ## Tested DeepReg version

-Last commit at which demo was tested: TBD
+Last commit at which demo was tested: 7bec018b5e910f1589888f3f286e9f6a11060c31

 ## Contact